fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-union-types.md

     | :? string as y -> prettyPrintNumber y
 ```

-EDITOR NOTE (Don Syme): I'm not convinced the complexity added by this last case is worth it.
+EDITOR NOTE (Don Syme): I'm not convinced the complexity added by this last case is worth it but I suppose we should do it.

 ## Erased Type
 [erasedtype]: #erased-type